Cook Rice Perfectly Every Time

 Ratio of Water to Rice

-Remember the 2:1 ratio, it will get you far.
+Remembering the 2:1 ratio, will get you far.
 For every 1 cup of rice, you should add 2 cups of water.
-Other rice varieties, like basmati or brown, can be a little different but it has more to do with timing.
-If you’re meal prepping and you’re making a lot of rice, you can double or even triple the recipe but make sure you’re using a pot big enough to allow for the rice to expand as it cooks.
+Other rice varieties, like basmati or brown can be a little different, but it has more to do with timing.
+If you’re meal prepping and you’re making a lot of rice, you can double or even triple the recipe — but make sure you’re using a pot big enough to allow for the rice to expand as it cooks.

 Season, Season, Season!

 Do you know how important it is to season your pasta water?
-It’s the same with rice.
+Well, rice is the same.
 You don’t want it to taste like the ocean but you want it to be close.
-Adding a generous amount of salt while it’s cooking will help enhance the flavour of the rice when served.
+Adding a generous amount of salt while your rice is cooking will help enhance the flavour by the time it’s served.
 If you add salt to it only after it’s cooked, there will definitely be a flavour imbalance.

 Simmer Your Rice

 We’ve all been taught to just add the rice when the water is boiling and then let it cook.
-Not entirely wrong but the best way to do it is to add the rice before the rice is boiling, let it come up to a boil and then reduce the heat to a low simmer.
-Once your rice is simmering, you cover the pot and let the rice cook.
+Not entirely wrong, but the best way to do it is to add the rice before the water is boiling, let it come up to a boil and then reduce the heat to a low simmer.
+Once your rice is simmering, put the pot lid on and let the rice cook.
 Cooking rice at too high a temperature can result in the rice cooking unevenly.
 The outside might be soft, while the inside is still hard and raw.

 Uncovering the rice during its cooking time lets the steam out and lowers the temperature within the pot.
 Leave the lid of the pot untouched until the timer goes off, there is no need to check on the rice while it cooks as it doesn’t require any stirring.
-That’s another thing – don’t stir your rice.
+Which brings us to the next point – don’t stir your rice.
 It just breaks up the grains in an unpleasant way and can result in a plate of pappy rice.